 Epicanthoplasty is done by using a modified Z-plasty technique or to create 2 skin flaps and reorientate them to eliminate the skin fold.
-The procedure takes about 1 hour under local anaesthesia.
+The procedure takes about 1 hour under local anesthesia.

 - Swelling for the first 1-2 days; advised to do cold compress

-- warm compress after 2 days to help in resolution of bruise.
+- warm compress after 2 days to help in the resolution of a bruise.

 - Recovery time about 1 week